China's Silk Road forum latest effort to boost Xi's stature | New Country 923

 Yet the forum is as much about promoting Xi’s image at home as it is about pushing his vision abroad.

-Chinese state media outlets have linked Xi inextricably to the two-day gathering in Beijing, which will be centered around their president’s plan for a vast network of ports, railways and roads expanding China’s trade with Asia, Africa and Europe.
+Chinese state media outlets have linked Xi inextricably to the two-day gathering in Beijing, which will revolve around Xi’s plan for a vast network of ports, railways and roads expanding China’s trade with Asia, Africa and Europe.
 Xi has even popped up in a series of English-language promotional videos produced by the official China Daily called “Belt and Road Bedtime Stories.”

 “He’s showing vision.
 Leaders have to be visionary.
 He’s showing hope in their economic future by proposing a very significant economic plan,” former U.S. ambassador to China Max Baucus told The Associated Press.
 “I think it’s going to help him very much ahead of the next party congress.”